 Sports: Soccer, football, lacrosse

 Located near Ogden Park off Market Street, Wilmington Ice House is home to the University of North Carolina-Wilmington hockey team.
 This 30,000-square-foot facility features an NHL regulation-sized ice surface, a pro shop with the latest equipment and apparel, skate rentals and repairs.
 Private rooms are available for birthday parties and meetings.

 New Hanover County

 Efficiently maintaining more than 25 parks as well as extensive athletic facilities, New Hanover County Parks and Gardens manages over 2,900 acres of green space.
 The surrounding territory supports sporting areas, boat ramps, fishing areas, public spaces, walking trails in addition to non-park properties, including historic Airlie Gardens as well as the New Hanover County Executive Development Center.
-Hanover County hosted the 2019 Top Gun-USA Winter National Championships in November and will host the 2020 NC Junior Team Tennis State Championships in June as well as the 2020 Southern Combo Doubles in November.
+New Hanover County will host the 2020 NC Junior Team Tennis State Championships in June as well as the 2020 Southern Combo Doubles in November.

 Things to do in Wilmington and the Beaches

 Step back in time when you get onboard the refurbished Battleship NORTH CAROLINA, a WWII-era vessel that faced fierce combat in the Pacific Theater.
 The self-guided tour features nine levels of living spaces, mess decks, gun turrets, powder storage, a sick bay, and more.
 Serving as a memorial for the 11,000 North Carolinians who died during the war, the Battleship is open every day.